Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

 Create a custom feed.

+The `{username}` component of the URL should match the current user's user name, otherwise a `MULTI_CANNOT_EDIT` API error is returned.

 Use POST to create a custom feed.
 Responds with a `MULTI_EXISTS` API error and HTTP 409 Conflict if it already exists.